Scripter17/filebrowser/README.md

 ### Other

-- `basePath`: A single folder for filebrowser to access instead of the entire computer.
-Currently experimental (`""` acts as no basePath)
+- `basePath`: A single folder for filebrowser to access instead of the entire computer. `""` acts as no basePath

 # License

 This project is released under the ["Don't Be a Dick"](https://dbad-license.org) public license.
-From my limited research this is compatible with both the MIT and GPL licenses which some packages I use are released under.
-If it isn't compatible then I will go so far as not using Express.js, because I *will not* release this under anything other than the DBaD PL
+See LICENSE.md for more details